gammazero/nexus/README.md

 ### Concurrent Asynchronous I/O

-Nexus supports large numbers of clients concurrently sending and receiving message, and never blocks on I/O, even if a client becomes unresponsive.
+Nexus supports large numbers of clients concurrently sending and receiving messages, and never blocks on I/O, even if a client becomes unresponsive.

 See [Router Concurrency](https://github.com/gammazero/nexus/wiki/Router-Concurrency) for details.